-You'll emerge from the program with the skills, knowledge and practical tools for a career in the modern media landscape.
-You'll be able to show potential employers your creative abilities with a professional demo reel, and the theories you learn will help prepare you for the fast-paced changes this industry requires.
+You'll emerge from the program with the technical skills, knowledge and practical tools for a career in advanced post-production.
+You'll be able to show potential employers your creative abilities with a professional demo reel, and apply the theories you've learned in a practical setting.

 Brock University joint degree/diploma

 Brock University and Fanshawe College have developed an articulation agreement to allow qualified students to obtain both a four-year Bachelor of Arts degree with a major in Film Studies and an Ontario College Graduate Certificate in Visual Effects and Editing for Contemporary Media.
 Students can start at Brock or Fanshawe and receive credit transfer under this articulation agreement.